CE, # CON

 Educational programs are a core component of the Green Biodiversity Network, designed to inspire young people to protect urban biodiversity.

-- Collaboration with Schools: The Green Network partners with schools to engage students directly in biodiversity-focused learning.
-In collaboration with the Zagreb Veterinary School, for example, students participated in the “Urban Biodiversity” project.
-Fourth-year students explored the importance of preserving native species and presented creative projects to raise awareness among peers.
+- Collaboration with Schools: The Green Network collaborates with schools to directly involve students in biodiversity-focused learning initiatives.
+For instance, in partnership with the Zagreb Veterinary School, students took part in the “Urban Biodiversity” project.
+In this project, fourth-year students explored the significance of preserving native species and created innovative projects to raise awareness among their peers.

-- Outdoor Education Experiences: Outdoor classes and hands-on activities encourage students to connect with nature.
-A unique partnership with the Private Arts High School in Zagreb integrated biodiversity education with interdisciplinary workshops.
+- Outdoor Education Experiences: Outdoor classes and hands-on activities foster a deeper connection between students and nature.
+A notable collaboration with the Private Arts High School in Zagreb merged biodiversity education with interdisciplinary workshops.
 The “For a Clear View” philosophy workshop, organized by the high school, led to a short film titled When Was the Last Time You Saw a Butterfly in the City?
 This video featured interviews with Zagreb residents on the disappearing urban wildlife and has become a powerful tool for raising public awareness about biodiversity loss.

 Resources and Guides for Biodiversity Support